Gold at the Bottom Of A Smoking Tar Pit (stop bug bites naturally, day and night)

 An idea to try may be a necklace that holds braided smoking material; I saw that in a movie based on true events once.

-Mud does prevent mosquitoes from biting; but, there are other biting bugs which are likely in the same location, which are not deterred by the wet mud.
-Muds can also dry quickly and when dried, will rub off.
+Mud does prevent mosquitoes from biting, but there are other biting bugs, which are likely in the same location, that not deterred by the wet mud.
+Mud can also dry quickly, and when dried, will rub off.
 So you must be aware of which mud you choose.
-I have used black mud which will easily rub away when dry; a grey fine clay I found to cling better but more exprimentation is required.
+I have used black mud, which will easily rub away when dry, and a fine grey clay I found to cling better but more experimentationtion is required.

 I feel grease and good clothing has most often, traditionally, been the go too approach.